Oswald Rivera

 Instructions:

-3. In a heavy-bottomed frying pan or skillet large enough to hold the fish in one layer, melt half of the butter over moderate heat.
-When the foam subsides, add the trout and fry from 4 to 6 minutes on each side or until the flesh flakes easily.
-With a spatula, transfer the fish to a warmed serving dish.
+2. In a large skillet or frying pan, melt ¼ cup butter over moderate heat.
+When the foams subsides, add the fish and fry for 5 minutes on each side.
+Using a spatula, transfer the fish to a warmed flameproof serving dish (we prefer cast-iron).

 Yield: 4 servings.